opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

     io.opentracing.contrib.example.TargetAgentPlugin
     ```

-    Multiple `AgentPlugin` implementations can be specified in the `otaplugins.txt` file, each of which will be loaded by _SpecialAgent_ during startup.
+    Multiple `AgentPlugin` implementations can be specified in the `otaplugins.txt` file, each of which will be loaded by <ins>SpecialAgent</ins> during startup.

-    Put the file in `src/main/resources` for it to be found by _SpecialAgent_.
+    Put the file in `src/main/resources` for it to be found by <ins>SpecialAgent</ins>.

 5. **Implement a JUnit test that uses `AgentRunner`**

-    Please refer to the [Test Usage](https://github.com/opentracing-contrib/java-specialagent/#test-usage) section in the SpecialAgent.
+    Please refer to the [Test Usage](https://github.com/opentracing-contrib/java-specialagent/#test-usage) section in the <ins>SpecialAgent</ins>.

 ## `AgentRunner` Usage